GoogleChrome/web.dev/src/site/content/en/discoverable/write-descriptive-text/index.md

 ---
-page_type: guide
+layout: post
 title: Write descriptive titles, descriptions, and link text
 author: ekharvey
+date: 2018-11-05
 description: |
   Search engines rely heavily on document titles, descriptions, and link text within a document.
 High-quality, unique descriptions, titles, and link text can appear in search results, and show how your pages are relevant to users, which in turn can increase your search traffic.
 web_lighthouse:
   - document-title
   - meta-description
   - link-text
-web_updated_on: 2018-12-06
-web_published_on: 2018-11-05
-wf_blink_components: N/A
 ---

-# Write descriptive titles, descriptions, and link text for every page

 ## Why does this matter?